XPRNetwork/eosio.evm/README.md

 - Web3-similar call support (query view functions with no state modifications)
 - All precompiles supported

-NOTE: (TESTING, CHARGE_SENDER_FOR_GAS) must be enabled, and (OPTRACE, PRINT_LOGS) must be disabled in the file eosio.evm/include/eosio.evm/constants.hpp for ethereum/tests testing to pass successfuly.
+NOTE: (TESTING, CHARGE_SENDER_FOR_GAS) must be enabled, and (OPTRACE, PRINT_LOGS) must be disabled in the file [constants.hpp](eosio.evm/include/eosio.evm/constants.hpp) for ethereum/tests testing to pass successfuly.
 Tests that exceed the 32MB RAM limit on EOSIO were disabled as EOSIO does not have ability to reclaim memory once allocated yet..

 NOTE: If ec_add, ec_mul and ec_pairing precompiles are not required, set BN_CURVE to false and it will reduce WASM size by 210KB (~2MB onchain).

 ### Precompile support
-eosio.evm supports 9 precompiles
+eosio.evm supports all 9 precompiles
 1. ec_recover
 2. sha256
 3. ripemd160